singnet/face-services/README.md

 ![alt text](example_webcam.jpg)

-Eventually all services will call each other via some RPC mechanism, but while attempting to get each part working well there is a `webcam_test.py` script.
+Eventually all services will call each other via some RPC mechanism, but while attempting to get each part working there is a `webcam_test.py` script.

 This will activate your webcam and overlay outputs from each stage of processing, run with `python webcam_test.py`